arsKoval/arsKoval/README.md

 ## Hello, I'm Arseni Kovalev

-### I'm a beginner Java Developer and Student of YKSUG
+### I'm a beginner Java Developer and Student of Yanka Kupala State University of Grodno

 <br/>